canjs/canjs/docs/can-guides/commitment/recipes/credit-card-simple/credit-card-simple.md

 ### The problem

-We need to add `class='is-error'` when a form value has a value that is not valid according to Stripe’s validators.
+We need to add `class="is-error"` when a form value has a value that is not valid according to Stripe’s validators.
 To do that, we need to create the following properties that will return an error message for their respective form property: